BarracudaLake/LimeNet/README.md

 This is used as a server for browser.

-Current Browsers: BarraBrowser, Prowser and TemplateKon Browser
+Current Browsers: BarraBrowser, Prowser, TemplateKon Browser and Lime Instant Page